 Interest in cybersecurity has skyrocketed in the 21st century.
-In the past five years alone, Google searches for the term have more than quintupled due to a slew of high profile hacks — at Equifax, Capital One and others — and a corresponding burst of interest in preventing them.
+In the past five years alone, Google searches for the term have more than quintupled due to a slew of high profile hacks and a corresponding burst of interest in preventing them.

-- Jason Dion’s CompTIA CySA+ Prep on Udemy
+- CompTIA CySA+ Prep on Udemy - Jason Dion

 - Black Hat Trainings

-Which makes it an excellent time to train for a career in cybersecurity.
-Here are 20 top cybersecurity training programs and courses, ranging from free online InfoSec introductions to highly technical in-person bootcamps.
+Here are 19 top in-person and online cybersecurity courses, ranging from free online InfoSec introductions to highly technical on-campus bootcamps.

 These free courses offer total novices an overview of cybersecurity.
 They cover the basics of the industry and break down the various professional roles within it.

-Hosted on the Cybrary, a free IT education hub popular among Fortune 500 companies, this 4.5-hour course walks newbies through cybersecurity’s four subfields: system administration, network engineering, incident response and forensics — i.e., identifying attacks and figuring out how they happened — and penetration testing, a.k.a. white hat hacking.
-Led by an instructor who has worked for the U.S. Department of Defense, the course helps students pick a subfield for further study.
+Hosted by Cybrary, a free IT education hub popular among Fortune 500 companies, this 90-minute course walks newbies through cybersecurity’s four subfields: system administration, network engineering, incident response and forensics — i.e., identifying attacks and figuring out how they happened — and penetration testing, aka white hat hacking.
+Led by an instructor who is CEH and CHFI-certified, the course helps students pick a subfield for further study.

 Price: Free for veterans and government employees